Mr Omar Tillo

 Generally, you will feel some pain and discomfort following hernia repair surgery.
 You will be given medication to help alleviate any pain experienced during the recovery period.

-You will have to avoid any strenuous physical activity, including lifting heavy objects, for up to one week following surgery.
+You will have to avoid any strenuous physical activity, including lifting heavy objects, for two weeks to one month following surgery.

 You may be eligible for a hernia repair if you dislike the aesthetic appearance of the hernia, or you are experiencing physical pain or discomfort from the hernia.